Skip to main content

 Doctor of Philosophy-Library and Information Management

-Beginning in fall 2022, all Emporia State University School of Library and Information Management Ph.D. courses will be delivered online with some required synchronous sessions.
+All Emporia State University School of Library and Information Management Ph.D.
+Courses are delivered online with some required synchronous sessions.
 There is no residency requirement.
-There will be strong, online faculty presence with students.
+There is a strong, online faculty presence with students.

 Program Description